ProjectFrost/Security-/Domain_1/1.1/Concepts/Prepending.md

-Adding words or phrases like “SAFE” to a malicious email or suggesting topics via [[Social Engineering]] to uncover information of interest
+Adding words or phrases like “SAFE” to a malicious email or suggesting topics via [[Domain_1/1.1/Concepts/Social Engineering]] to uncover information of interest